-CENTA students are required to complete 45 days training throughout their PhD including a 10 day placement.
+CENTA students are required to complete 45 days training throughout their PhD, including a placement of at least two weeks with an industrial/government partner.
 In the first year, students will be trained as a single cohort on environmental science, research methods and core skills.
-Throughout the PhD, training will progress from core skills sets to master classes specific to CENTA research themes.
+Throughout the PhD, training will progress from core skills sets to master classes specific to the student's projects and themes.

-The successful candidate will join Leicester’s Atmospheric Chemistry Group (approx 20 people) and thereby benefit from the group’s extensive expertise in atmospheric trace gas detection methods, data analysis techniques & tools, atmospheric modelling, field work skills and logistics planning.
-Targeted training will be given on the BBCEAS and other supporting instrumentation.
-In addition to the dedicated CENTA training, the student should attend one master’s level lecture course (from Chemistry, Physics or Geography) in an area relevant to the project, e.g. Earth System Science.
+The student will join the Atmospheric Chemistry Group at Leicester University (approx 20 people) and thereby benefit from the group’s extensive expertise in trace gas detection methods, data analysis techniques, atmospheric modelling, field work skills and logistics planning.
+Targeted training will be given to operate the CIMS instrument, a broadband cavity enhanced absorption spectrometer (BBCEAS), and any other relevant supporting instrumentation available in the group.
+We also offer several lecture courses that are directly relevant to the project: e.g. Earth System Science.

 Partners and collaboration (including CASE)

-It is also likely that, within the project’s lifetime, the student will deploy the BBCEAS instrument in a multi-institution field work campaign in the UK or abroad.
+Atmospheric trace gas measurements are an inherently collaborative endeavour.
+The supervisory team has numerous collaborations with other UK and international investigators.
+It is probable that, within the lifetime of the PhD project, the student will deploy the CIMS instrument in collaborative field work in the UK or abroad.

 Potential applicants are welcome to discuss the project with the supervisory team:

 Dr Stephen Ball, email@example.com,

 Department of Chemistry, University of Leicester, Leicester LE1 7RH